-3.2.2 Resident surveys are carried out regularly, to identify popular healthy dishes: 2 points
+3.2.2 Pupil surveys are carried out regularly, to identify popular healthy dishes: 1 point

-To achieve these points, demonstrate that you do all of the following:
+To achieve this point, demonstrate that you do all of the following:

-- " Obtain feedback at the end of each menu cycle or at least 6 monthly intervals. - " From the feedback, identify which of the healthiest dishes are most popular.
+- " Obtain pupil and/or parent feedback at the end of each menu cycle or at least 6 monthly intervals. - " From the feedback, identify which of the healthiest dishes are most popular.
 Ensure they are incorporated into future menus and consider increasing their frequency. - " Consider whether less healthy dishes which are popular could be made healthier, without compromising their popularity.
 For example, incorporating blended vegetables into sauces or adding a salad accompaniment.

-Seeking feedback directly from residents and/or their family and carers helps you to plan your future menus so they include the healthiest meals which residents will enjoy eating.
+Seeking feedback directly from pupils and/or their parents helps you to plan your future menus so they include the healthiest meals which pupils will enjoy eating.